ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 {: #smart-data-lake-3}
 {: step}

 In this section, you will upload data to an {{site.data.keyword.cos_short}} bucket.
-You can do this using regular http upload or by utilising the built-in {{site.data.keyword.CHSTSshort}}. {{site.data.keyword.CHSTSshort}} protects data as it is uploaded to the bucket and [can greatly reduce transfer time](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-object-storage-simplifies-accelerates-data-to-the-cloud).
+You can do this using regular http upload or by utilising the built-in {{site.data.keyword.CHSTSshort}}. {{site.data.keyword.CHSTSshort}} protects data as it is uploaded to the bucket and [can greatly reduce transfer time](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-object-storage-simplifies-accelerates-data-to-the-cloud){: external}.

 1. Download the [City of Los Angeles / Traffic Collision Data from 2010](https://data.lacity.org/api/views/d5tf-ez2w/rows.csv?accessType=DOWNLOAD){: external} CSV file.
 The file is 81MB and may take a few minutes to download.
 2. In your browser, access the **data-lake-cos** service instance from the [Resource List](/resources) under the **Storage** section.